superturboryan/Genre-SwiftUI/README.md

 # Genre-SwiftUI

-Re-writing Genre using SwiftUI.
+Re-writing Genre using SwiftUI, it was originally conceived with UIKit.

 Genre is my first app published to the App Store and can be found [here](https://apps.apple.com/ie/app/genre-french-noun-genders/id1486027181#?platform=iphone)

 ## Screenshots